impossible98/nest-docs/docs/techniques/configuration.md

 For more complex projects, you may utilize custom configuration files to return nested configuration objects.
 This allows you to group related configuration settings by function (e.g., database-related settings), and to store related settings in individual files to help manage them independently.

 A custom configuration file exports a factory function that returns a configuration object.
 The configuration object can be any arbitrarily nested plain JavaScript object.
-The `process.env` object will contain the fully resolved environment variable key/value pairs (with `.env` file and externally defined variables resolved and merged as described <a href="techniques/configuration#getting-started">above</a>) [above](#getting-started).
+The `process.env` object will contain the fully resolved environment variable key/value pairs (with `.env` file and externally defined variables resolved and merged as described [above](#getting-started)) [above](#getting-started).
 Since you control the returned configuration object, you can add any required logic to cast values to an appropriate type, set default values, etc. For example:

 ```ts title="config/configuration.ts"
 export default () => ({